-DEPARTMENT OF AGING AND ADULT SERVICES (DAAS) AND AGING AND ADULT SERVICES COMMISSION

-STATEMENT OF INCOMPATIBLE ACTIVITIES
+DEPARTMENT OF AGING AND ADULT SERVICES AND COMMISSION ON AGING STATEMENT OF INCOMPATIBLE ACTIVITIES

-I. Introduction
+I. INTRODUCTION

-This Statement of Incompatible Activities is intended to guide officers and employees of the Department of Aging and Adult Services ("Department") and Aging and Adult Services Commission ("Commission") about the kinds of activities that are incompatible with their public duties and therefore prohibited.
-For the purposes of this Statement, and except where otherwise provided, "officer" shall mean the executive director ("director") and a member of the Commission; and "employee" shall mean all employees of the Department.
+This Statement of Incompatible Activities is intended to guide officers and employees of the Department of Aging and Adult Services ("Department" or "DAAS") and Commission on Aging ("Commission") about the kinds of activities that are incompatible with their public duties and therefore prohibited.
+For the purposes of this Statement, and except where otherwise provided, "officer" shall mean the executive director ("director") and a member of the Commission on Aging; and "employee" shall mean all employees of the Department.